 Like most software companies out there, you’re probably using a set of standard metrics to measure your development pipeline.
 These KPIs help you understand things like your current burn rate, bugs, throughput, and return on investment.

 But without something to tie each of these valuable measurements together, your map to success is incomplete.
 A cycle time analysis lets you connect the dots between your KPIs and optimize your production process in order to stand out from the competition.

 We know what you’re thinking: where was this years ago?
 The truth is cycle time has been an essential metric for engineering organizations since the very beginnings of the Agile approach to software development.

 However, along with a recent change in perspective which shifts focus from basic productivity to impact and developer performance, there’s been an epiphany into what an optimized cycle time can truly do for development teams.

-In 2021, your main goal should be to reduce your production cycle time and our features at Waydev are ready to deliver the right Git analytics to do it.
+In 2021, your main goal should be to reduce your production cycle time and our features at Waydev are ready to deliver the right Engineering Intelligence for DORA Metrics to do it.

 An optimized cycle time benefits everyone—from engineers and managers to end users.
 It means that engineers no longer feel satisfied and less stuck, managers get to do their job better and faster and products get to market faster, where they receive user feedback which in turn, makes users happier.

 How exactly does that happen?
 Let’s find out.